bitnami/charts/bitnami/etcd/README.md

 disasterRecovery.pvc.storageClassName=nfs
 ```

+If `startFromSnapshot` is enabled at the same time than `disasterRecovery`, the PVC provided via `startFromSnapshot.existingClaim` will be used to store the periodical snapshots.

 > **Note**: Disaster recovery feature requires using volumes with ReadWriteMany access mode.
 For instance, you can use the stable/nfs-server-provisioner chart to provide NFS PVCs.

 ### Setting Pod's affinity